By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

-Silicon (Si).
-Diagram of the nuclear composition and electron configuration of an atom of silicon-28 (atomic number: 14), the most common isotope of this element.
-The nucleus consists of 14 protons (red) and 14 neutrons (blue).
-14 electrons (green) bind to the nucleus, successively occupying available electron shells (rings).
-The stability of an element's outer electrons determines its chemical and physical properties.
+Diagram of the nuclear composition, electron configuration, and valence orbitals of an atom of silicon-28 (atomic number: 14), the most common isotope of this element.
+The nucleus consists of 14 protons (blue) and 14 neutrons (red).
+14 electrons (white) occupy available electron shells (rings).
+The stability of an element's outer (valence) electrons determines its chemical and physical properties.
 Silicon, a solid metalloid, is in group 14, period 3, and the p-block of the periodic table.
 It is one of the elements used in semiconductors, forming the basis of computer technology.
 It has a melting point of 1414 degrees Celsius.

 Model release not required.
 Property release not required.